DaleOrders/AWS-Study-Notes/README.md

 - Create, store, and manage keys.
   - Can handle both symmetric and asymmetric keys.
 - KMS can perform cryptographic operations itself.
-- Keys never leave KMS.
+- Main key never leaves KMS.
 - Keys use **Federal Information Processing Standard (FIPS) 140-2 (L2)** security standard.
   - Some features are compliant with Level 3.
   - All features are compliant with Level 2.